liquid-rust/pldi23-artifact/README.md

 root@a02214363d68:/src# rustc-flux benchmarks/flux/kmp.rs --crate-type=rlib
 ```

 This will run Flux on the [`kmp.rs`](./src/benchmarks/flux/kmp.rs) benchmark.
-Since the file doesn't contain any errors the process should finish successfully producing an empty output.
+Since the file doesn't contain any errors, the process should finish successfully producing an empty output.

 Similarly, you should be able to run Prusti on the same benchmark.